-Take for instance the swearing in of new members.
+Take for instance the swearing-in of new members.
 They were dutifully sworn in during a proper formal ceremony held privately before the House and Senate opened for business.
 Then, once both chambers were open, the new members were called to the well of the houses.
 They were sworn in with smaller groups in a fake ceremony.
 It was held only to provide photo opportunities for congressional members to use in future political campaigns.

 I know that sounds like a small expense compared to other things our lawmakers throw money at.
-It is the deception of the act that typifies the bipartisan spending attitude of our political leaders.
+It is the deception of the act that typifies the bipartisanship spending attitude of our political leaders.

 National Budget: Reducing Spending